-Fig. 2 - Structural Rib Bolt Assembly
+Fig. 3-Interrupted Rib Bolt Assembly

-4.03 A typical method of erecting self-supporting towers is illustrated in Fig. 3.
+4.03 A typical method of erecting self-supporting towers is illustrated in Fig. 2.
 Two cables are crossed on the ground, and their ends fastened to the foundation piers.
-The gin pole is laid through the center of the tower with its lower end resting on, and shackled to, the cables at their intersection (Fig. 3B).
-The use of the so-called "Black Diamond" (wooden) gin pole for erecting towers is not recommended.
+The gin pole is laid through the center of the tower with its lower end resting on, and shackled to, the cables at their intersection (Fig. 2).
+The use of wood gin poles for erecting these towers is not recommended.

 4.04 The gin pole is set upright in the center of the tower, and temporarily guyed while the diagonal and horizontal bracing is installed on the remaining two faces of the tower.
-Four sets of blocks-and-tackles are employed to support the gin pole.
-One end of each set is fastened to the pole just above its center-point, with the other end fastened to a tower leg at the highest point at which all the bracing has been installed.
+Four sets of blocks and tackles are employed to support the gin pole.
+One end of each set is fastened to the pole somewhat above its center point, and the other end fastened to a tower leg at the highest point at which all the bracing has been installed.

 4.05 Components are usually laid out and assembled on two opposite sides of the tower.
 Two legs and their connecting bracing are assembled, and all bolts tightened.
-Splice plates are installed at the top of each leg, but the nuts and palnuts are not tightened at that time.
+Splice plates are installed at the top of each leg, but the nuts and PALNUTS are not tightened at this time.

-4.06 The associated bracing to complete the third and fourth faces of the tower are attached to each assembled panel, but the nuts are not tightened.

-4.07 The gin pole is tipped to one face by adjusting the block-and-tackle on each leg.

-The assembled panel is hoisted into position and
+4.06 The associated bracing to complete the third and fourth faces of the tower is attached to each assembled panel, but the nuts are not tightened.
+Unbraced legs or assembled panels should not be left freestanding.
+If time will not allow all associated bracing to be installed, sections should not be hoisted into position on the structure.
+4.07 The gin pole is tipped to one face by adjusting the block and tackle on each leg.
+The assembled panel is hoisted into position and splice plate nuts tightened.

-TYPICAL GIN POLE FOR HOISTING TOWER SECTIONS

-the splice plate nuts tightened.
 The gin pole is tipped to the opposite face, and the corresponding panel hoisted.
 The associated bracing for the remaining two faces is swung across, and bolted in position.

-4.08 After all associated horizontal and diagonal bracing has been installed, and all nuts tightened, the gin pole is "jumped" to its next higher position.
-It is usually set so as to allow about 2 feet of "headroom" when sections are hoisted.
+4.08 After all associated horizontal and diagonal bracing has been installed, and all nuts tightened, the gin pole is raised to the next higher position.
+It is usually set to allow about 2 feet of headroom when sections are hoisted.

-4.09 The lower end of the gin pole is cradled by (and shackled to) cables which are attached to diagonally opposite legs at a point where all bracing has been installed.
-It is common practice that as soon as the lower end of the gin pole clears a point at which interior bracing is required, that bracing is installed.
+4.09 The lower end of the gin pole is usually supported by four steel cables which are attached to diagonally opposite legs at a point where all bracing has been installed.
+It is common practice that as soon as the lower end of the gin pole clears a point at which interior bracing is required, the bracing is installed.
 The set of cables crossed on the ground is usually left in place, with the load line snatch block shackled to their intersection.